Last Updated on November 27, 2020 by queenie mak

 There are three main compartments in the Wanaka backpack: the main compartment, the bottom compartment and the top compartment that is also a fanny pack, adventure sling and shoulder bag.

-The bottom compartment houses my shoes and technology.
+The bottom compartment houses my shoes and technology items

-And the top compartment has other toiletries, first aid kit, other miscellaneous items.
+And the top compartment has my first aid kit, other miscellaneous items.

 Everything I own has a proper place in the bag, and everything is easy to retrieve.